- Home

 Impact

-As a result, we have a community of enthusiastic readers and writers who enjoy showcasing their developing literacy knowledge and skills.
+As a result, we have a community of enthusiastic readers who enjoy showcasing their developing literacy knowledge and skills.
 They are confident to take risks in their reading and writing, and love to discuss and share their ideas in an eloquent manner.
 Our attainment at the end of EYFS and KS1 is above that of both Bromley’s and the national average.

 reading-policy-2021-22-final.docx